 There are three super easy ways to not get caught up in lines during your two days at Universal Orlando.
 One will cost you (potentially) and the other two are just smart time management.

-Whether your goal is to be the first one to enter Diagon Alley or you want to start your day racing around San Francisco on the newest attraction, Fast & Furious: Supercharged!, early entry into either Universal Studios Florida or Islands of Adventure will help you knock out a few goals on your two days at Universal Orlando list.
+Whether your goal is to be the first one to enter Diagon Alley for the Harry Potter rides or you want to start your day racing around San Francisco on Fast & Furious: Supercharged!, early entry into either Universal Studios Florida or Islands of Adventure will help you knock out a few goals on your two days at Universal Orlando list.

 Recommendation: Loews Sapphire Falls Resort, Hard Rock Hotel, Royal Pacific, and Portofino Bay all have water taxi service to the entrance of the parks, so for the fastest route AND to skip Universal City Walk in the morning, stay at one of these properties.
 Universal’s Cabana Bay Beach Resort is directly adjacent to Volcano Bay, so staying there will give you the most direct access for early entry into Volcano Bay.

 Leverage the Tapu Tapu system in Volcano Bay